Vamsa Vruksham

 Vamsa Vruksham is a 1980 Indian Telugu-language drama film directed by Bapu.
 The film stars Anil Kapoor, J. V. Somayajulu, Kanta Rao, Mukkamala, and Jyothi.
 The film marked Kapoor's debut as an actor in a lead role.
 It is a remake of the 1972 Kannada film Vamsha Vriksha which was based on S. L. Bhyrappa's novel of same name.
 Mullapudi Venkata Ramana wrote the screenplay.

 Released on 20 November 1980, the film was not commercially successful.
-It was later dubbed into Hindi as Pyaar Ka Sindoor in 1986.